10 Snakes With Bats In Their Diets

 Source: public domain

-The Puerto Rican boa (Chilabothrus inornatus) belongs to the same family as the Cuban boa, and its bat-hunting tactics seem to be copy and pasted.
-This species also waits outside caves for the furious flock to emerge, and even times its arrival, positioning itself 30 minutes before the colony leaves.
-Thereafter, it’s the usual story: acrobatic dangling, followed by constriction, tricky mid-air rearranging, and swallowing.
+The Puerto Rican boa (Chilabothrus inornatus) belongs to the same genus as the Cuban boa, and its bat-hunting tactics seem to be copy and pasted, despite the fact that they diverged millions of years ago.
+This species also waits outside caves for the furious flock to emerge, and even times its arrival, entering position 30 minutes before the colony leaves.
+Thereafter, it’s the usual story: acrobatic dangling, followed by constriction, a session of tricky mid-air rearranging, and finally swallowing.

 Puerto Rican boas have such a taste for bats that they’ll fight over them like brown bears duelling for salmon.
-Two boas were spotted in a cave in a tug of war, pulling the bat with their mouths while intertwining their bodies around each other (a bear would have probably clubbed their heads).
-Puerto Rican boas also eat dead bats, in one case a stiff, dried out buffy flower bat.
-Another two confirmed prey are Antillean fruit eating bats and Leach’s single leaf bat.
+Two boas were spotted in a cave in a tug of war, pulling the bat with their mouths while intertwining their bodies around each other.
+Puerto Rican boas have also been observed eating dead bats – specifically, a stiff, dried out buffy flower bat.
+Another two confirmed prey are the Antillean fruit-eating bat and Leach’s single leaf bat.

 While invasive black rats make up 60% of this species’ prey, bats form most of the remainder.
-Puerto Rican boas measure a hefty 1.8-2.7 metres, but this is shorter than the Cuban boa, which supposedly reached 8 metres in the days of yore before mass farming.
+Puerto Rican boas measure a hefty 1.8-2 metres, with a maximum of 241cm, but this is shorter than the Cuban boa, which supposedly reached 8 metres in the days of yore before the advent of mass farming.

 Leave a Comment